RubenBSB/deepOCR/README.md

 ## Data

-I am using the [IAM Dataset](http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) which includes about 115,000 label images of English words from more than 1500 handwritten letters.
+I am using the [IAM Dataset](http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) which includes about 115,000 labelled images of English words from more than 1500 handwritten letters.

 ## Use